ArveVM/friend2friend-secure-connection/README.md

 1. Log into unraid
 2. Create new User
 3. Create new share, grant user r/w access to Share
-4. inform user of share-name/pwd
+4. Inform user of Unraid-share-name/pwd

+# User-setup:
 ## 4. Setup tailnet-user - logon
-1. accept invite in link from 2.6 - create your tailnet-user
+1. Accept invite in link from 2.6 - create your tailnet-user
-2. connect/install tailscale on your device (Server or pc/tablet) with tailnet-user - connecting to tailnet
+2. Connect/install tailscale on your device (Server or pc/tablet) with tailnet-user - connecting to tailnet
-3. create connection to remote share on servers tailnet-ip defined in 2.7
+3. Create connection to remote share on servers tailnet-ip defined in 2.7

 ## 5. Setup sync/backup-job - script
-1. use encryption on creation,, so that files moved to friends server is always encrypted
+1. Use encryption on creation,, so that files moved to friends server is always encrypted
-4.
+2. looking into how to secure rsync job ,,,